 Munich is arguably one of the most popular cities in Germany and is located in Bavaria, which shares a border with Austria.
-It is home to about 1.45 million people and ranks third on our list of most populated German cities.
+Founded in 1158, it is home to about 1.45 million people and ranks third on our list of most populated German cities.

 “München,” its original name, means “Home of Monks.”
 Munich originated from monks who followed the order of Saint Benedict, which is why Catholicism is the most common religion in the city.